unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ### Display

-- Input: array of objects containing path and blob URL
+- Input: array of objects containing path and SHA
 - Output: display of totals and per-file counts

 Processing: display of counts

-1. Iterate thru all files, aggregating all text
+1. Iterate thru all files (using SHA as item key in storage), aggregating all text
 2. Do a word count on aggregated text
 3. Show the word count totals
 4. Show per-file word count details